 Civilization and Culture of Germany

 All students are required to enroll in this class which covers the geography, history, political and social institutions and the art and architecture of Germany.
 This class first meets at the mandatory orientation session.

 The course will continue with guided cultural excursions to theaters, museums and other places of interest that are integral components of this class, and therefore, attendance is required.
-A short written report on each visit is also required.
+Written assignments are required.

 All language classes will be taught by instructors from the language school.
 The Civilization and Culture of Germany class will be team-taught in German and English by COD Program Directors/Faculty, who are available daily to counsel, supervise and assist students.

 Upon successful completion of classes, students will receive credit for Elementary, Intermediate or Advanced German (3-4 semester credit hours) depending on placement and Civilization and Culture of Germany (3 semester credit hours).